MrcSnm/bindbc-generator/README.md

 Unless you pass at least one argument, the plugin won't be executed.

 ```
-bindbc-generate --load-plugins="myplugin" --plugin-args myplugin-behavior="[arg1 arg2 arg3]"
+bindbc-generate --load-plugin="myplugin" --plugin-args myplugin-behavior="[arg1, arg2, arg3]"
 ```

-Just to be clear, `--load-plugins` *compiles and loads the code in the plugin folders with that name*, while `--plugin-args` *runs the plugin with the given name (target), passing the given arguments*.
+Just to be clear, `--load-plugin` *loads the code in the plugin folders with that name*, while `--plugin-args` *runs the plugin with the given name (target), passing the given arguments*.

-`--load-plugins` (or `-l`) lets you choose which plugins to load.
+`--load-plugin` (or `-l`) lets you choose which plugins to load.
 You can pass `--load-all` instead to load every plugin in the plugins folder.

 `--plugin-args` (or `-a`) will let you pass arguments to your plugin's main function.